operasoftware/devopera/articles/_posts/2015-01-01-native-responsive-images.md

 The browser follows that algorithm to the letter and picks the source tag that you intended, every time.

 Very much like it does when using the `sizes` algorithm, the browser goes over the list of sources and picks the first one that matches.
 A match can happen based on both `media` and `type` attributes.
 (Why `type`?
-We'll see that in a bit)
+We'll see that in a bit.)

 If both attributes either match or are missing, the matching source is picked.
 If none of the `<source>`s match, the `<img>` is picked.
 And once we have an element that's picked as the source for this image, the resource that will be downloaded is chosen using the source's `srcset` and `sizes` attributes, according to the same mechanisms we discussed earlier.